charlesrichard/spring-boot-cf-service-broker-sqlserver/README.md

 spring-boot-cf-service-broker-sqlserver
 =============================

 Spring Boot Cloud Foundry service broker exposing Microsoft SQL Server.
 This project extends [spring-boot-cf-service-broker](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker).
-Please read the [read.me](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/README.md) on this project for general question on security and deployment
+Please read the [read.me](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/README.md) on that project for general question on security and deployment

 ...*and*... yes, **there is a dashboard.**